 Explore Peterborough Kawarthas On A Self-Guided Sea Doo Tour…

 The Peterborough Kawarthas region of Ontario is part of the famous Trent-Severn Waterway.
-The region offers superb, self-guided jet ski, waverunner and Sea Doo riding close to the Greater Toronto Area (GTA).
-In this popular slice of cottage country, you can pursue your Ontario powersports passion on the water by trailering your own personal watercraft for a day ride or weekend getaway and by renting a Sea Doo watercraft from Kawartha Adventure Rentals.
+The region offers superb, self-guided jet ski, waverunner & Sea Doo watercraft riding close to the Greater Toronto Area (GTA).
+In this recreational boating paradise, you can pursue your Ontario powersports passion on the water by trailering your own personal watercraft for a day ride or weekend getaway and by renting a Sea Doo watercraft from Kawartha Adventure Rentals.
 In fact, both Peterborough and the Kawarthas make my top 10 list of Ontario Sea Doo tours.

 Located just northeast of the GTA and easily accessible by the four-lane Highway 115 running north from the 401, the Peterborough & the Kawarthas region includes lakes like Katchewanooka, Clear, Stoney, Lovesick, Buckhorn, Chemong and Pigeon, plus 30 km of the Otonabee River south from Peterborough to Rice Lake and 25 km north from Peterborough to Katchewanooka Lake.
-That’s a huge whack of Trent-Severn Waterway, ripe for Sea Doo riders and jet ski adventures!
+That’s a huge whack of Trent-Severn Waterway, ripe for Sea Doo riders, jet ski adventures and recreational boaters!

 Peterborough Kawarthas – Kawartha Lakes